 So, eleven books so far, six female and five male authors.
 I personally love Frankly in Love and want to share it with students, but I believe in sharing other genres.
 I consulted my school librarian to get some fantasy books on that list (books I would normally not read).
 I’ll show students this list and take feedback.
 Part of organizing First Chapter Friday is talking to you colleagues.

 As I mentioned, I don’t attach work to FCF.
 My one guideline is that students pay attention.
 They may doodle or draw pictures, but that really is all I ask them to do.
+I DO NOT attach work to First Chapter Friday.

 Often, students will sit on the floor around me and listen.
 Every classroom differs, so find what works for you.

 I stress the guidelines (really, I only have one!) the first few times, and then I remind students if necessary.
+These guidelines and the process of First Chapter Friday (high school students) really improves classroom management and student relationships.

 I’ve implemented FCF three semesters.
 This previous semester, I sent out a Google Spreadsheet to all the administrators in my building.
 It was a simple form: my open hours and dates.
 Administrators who wanted to read filled out the form.
 A few days before their chosen date, I sent a reminder and explained how FCF works in my classroom.
 The day of our honored guests, I reminded students our our guidelines.
 The next class period, students signed a homemade thank-you note.